PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 #### Alternative build method for armhf (using docker)

-Sometimes our development environment may contain a newer version of tool chain, which won't generate proper binaries for RPi, and is hard to downgrade.
-The following method can provide the same tool-sets deployed in CI.

 If you are compiling for the first time with docker, please refer to the [offical docs](https://dev.px4.io/master/en/test_and_ci/docker.html#prerequisites).

 Execute the command in firmware folder: